 Finding the best at home foot spa quickly becomes an overwhelming task, as I discovered when I started writing this guide.
 There are many options available, many of which seem to be basically junk.
-So in 2014, how do you start finding the gems amidst all the cheap junk without spending a fortune?
+So how do you start finding the gems available in 2016 amidst all the cheap junk without spending a fortune?
 Well, I’ve done a lot of the work for you with this helpful comparison chart.

 I’ve read through the reviews, and figured out which features actually matter, and which are just hype and don’t live up to your expectations.
 My comparison chart will help you find the best option for your budget and your unique needs.
 A detailed explanation of all columns in this table is located below.
 Sort by price, by features, or by reviews from real customers.

 Guide to Finding the Best At Home Foot Spa